-Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law, in the form of a privacy notice, which can found on the both the CofE Primary School Website, and the individual school website.
+Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law, in the form of a privacy notice, which can found on the both the Church of England Primary School Website, and the individual school website.
 Hard copies are available on request.